borutrpin/truth-tracking-coherence/README.md

 Our simulations may be reproduced by first running coherence_simulations.jl and following the steps as documented in the file.
 Then the results may be (re-)analyzed and the aggregated plots obtained by running auc_reanalyzer.jl.

-Note: data from the simulations in csv files should be placed in folder "csvs" for auc_reanalyzer.jl to work.
+Note: data from the simulations in csv files should be placed in folder "csvs/standard" for auc_reanalyzer.jl to work (or else pointed to this folder from Julia).
 The generation of the data takes long, so we also include the (fully reproducible) AUC data in this repository.

 The script also exports additional data for each simulation at each number of possible worlds.
 This (fully reproducible) data altogether takes over 10 GB, so we omit it from the repository.

 The plots reproduced in the paper are: